nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 Li, and G. J. Iafrate, Phys.
 Rev. A 45, 101 (1992); 46, 5453 (1992); 47,
 165 (1993)) Three variants of these methods are included in NWChem:

-  - sic perturbative This is the default option for the sic directive.
+  - `sic perturbative` This is the default option for the sic directive.
-    After a self-consistent calculation, the Kohn-Sham orbitals are localized with the Foster-Boys algorithm (see section 10.15) and the self-interaction energy is added to the total energy.
+    After a self-consistent calculation, the Kohn-Sham orbitals are localized with the Foster-Boys algorithm (see section on [orbital localization](Hartree-Fock-Theory-for-Molecules.html#orbital-localization)) and the self-interaction energy is added to the total energy.
 All exchange-correlation functionals implemented in the NWChem can be used with this option.
-  - sic oep With this option the optimized effective potential is built in each step of the self-consistent process.
+  - `sic oep` With this option the optimized effective potential is built in each step of the self-consistent process.
 Because the electrostatic potential generated for each orbital involves a numerical integration, this method can be expensive.
-  - sic oep-loc This option is similar to the oep option with the addition of localization of the Kohn-Sham orbitals in each step of the self-consistent process.
+  - `sic oep-loc` This option is similar to the oep option with the addition of localization of the Kohn-Sham orbitals in each step of the self-consistent process.

-With oep and oep-loc options a xfine grid (see section 11.10) must be used in order to avoid numerical noise, furthermore the hybrid functionals can not be used with these options.
+With `oep` and `oep-loc` options a `xfine grid` (see section about [numerical integration](Density-Functional-Theory-for-Molecules#grid-numerical-integration-of-the-xc-potential) ) must be used in order to avoid numerical noise, furthermore the hybrid functionals can not be used with these options.
 More details of the implementation of this method can be found in J. Garza, J. A. Nichols